Hello! What's your background, and what are you working on?

 The biggest roadblock along the way will be our fast growth.
 When you're growing so quickly, the biggest issues crop up around cash flow, especially if you aren't raising large rounds of funding.
 Exponential growth + capital resource requirements are our biggest challenges that we're looking at navigating this year.

 If you had to start over, what would you do differently?

-What have been your biggest advantages?
+What were your biggest advantages?
+Was anything particularly helpful?

-What's your advice for aspiring indie hackers?
+What's your advice for indie hackers who are just starting out?

-Where can we learn more about you?
+Where can we go to learn more?

 - Ladder: https://ladder.io